 Danny’s an ace of alliteration, a hate-filled homophobic joy-juice junkie with the killer instincts of, well, a demon dog, digging up and dishing out dirt on such sin-tillating celebs as Sinatra, Mitchum, Turner and Hudson.
 Okay, so fact and fiction are a little blurred here, but the stories are a hoot, although the rat-a-tat-tat alliteration can wear you down.

 By the way, in a nifty bit of fourth-wall notation, we’re informed that the stories–narrated as a series of fever dream reminisces by the weaselly Getchell, from his bed in an AIDS ward–are only being published by GQ because Danny has “an artful array of dirt on Art Cooper–the editor-in-chief” (Cooper, at the time, was GQ‘s actual editor).

 The stories were subsequently collected in book form, but do if you can, hunt down the actual issues of GQ they appeared in, right away.
 It’ll be worth it–the stories are chockfull of actual photos of the celebs skulking about, and they all sport primo illustrations by guys like Riccardo Vechhio and Owen Smith.

 By the way, there actually was a Hush-Hush.
-And Detective Freddie Otash of the LAPD, who appeared in L.A.
+And Detective Freddie Otash of the LAPD, a version of whom appeared in L.A.
 Confidential, sold dirt to the tabloids, and later became a private eye?
 He was a real guy, too, and Ellroy claims to have actually known him.
 One can only wonder if someone as slimy as Getchell also once slid across the face of the earth….

 ABOUT THE AUTHOR